 Also you need to consider how you light the subject in relation to the background that you wish to drop in, getting similar lighting to the intended background will give a more natural look to the image.

-Martin Playing With Pixels & Words, on Flickr
+The results can be striking by Martin Playing With Pixels & Words, on Flickr

 So with your images taken, it’s time to remove the background.
 It is not my intention to explain in detail how to do this, that is for another day, but to give you some ideas on what tools to use.